 Since we are using all NEW mount casings, we are no longer offering the steel upper engine mount.
 But don't fret!
 The mounts are universal to the 3000GT/Stealth/GTO and the aluminum upper will work in 90% of years and models!
 Many first generation guys get to save a few pounds as well. :-)

 Note: These are performance bushings and are harder than the stock rubber mounts.
 You will feel an increase in vibration in the car when at idle, but ride quality while driving should not be affected as inherent road vibrations will prevail over that of the mounts when driving.

 NOTE - COLOR: Due to the fact that you can only see the upper engine mount, we are building the lowers and tranny with black poly and the upper engine with color.
 This helps simplify the inventory and increase availability of complete sets. :-) So when you are selecting your mount(s) to purchase below, please choose a color for the upper engine mount (if it is being purchased).

 3SX HIGHLY recommends replacing your engine mounts NOW.

-The youngest of the 3000GT/Stealth is at least 10 years old.
+The youngest of the 3000GT/Stealth is over 20 years old.
 Time and wear lead to your engine mounts potentially looking like these pictured here - actual cores sent in from customers - we get TONS that look like this and worse...
 The engine moving around more than it should due to bad mounts can lead not only to random clunks and bangs, but also actually damage things like axle seals, downpipe flex sections, transfer case seals, u-joints and carrier bearings, and more.
 All of these can cost WAY more than simply solving the actual root of the problem and replacing the motor mounts.

 Bad....
 Very bad.